Northville Township police searching for missing man with Autism

-NORTHVILLE TWP., Mich. - Right now, Northville Township police are searching for a missing man with Autism.
+NORTHVILLE TOWNSHIP, Mich. - Northville Township police are searching for a missing man with Autism.

-21-year-old Akash Patel left his home for a walk around 7 p.m.
+Akash Patel, 21, left his home for a walk around 7 p.m.
 Tuesday.
 He never returned.

-He was last seen on Tournament Drive near the Northville Hills Golf Club near Six Mile and Beck.
+He was last seen on Tournament Drive near the Northville Hills Golf Club near Six Mile and Beck roads.

 He was wearing a gray sweatshirt with a blue polo underneath, gray shorts and gray New Balance shoes.